 If there is one thing you should never ever do in NYC is eat at a chain restaurant.
 The Big Apple is one of the food hubs of the world and with a city so artistically and culturally diverse, the creation of good food almost comes naturally.

 The first thing that should be on everyone's list is pizza.
-I covered Chicago style pizza in an earlier blog post, but New York style pizza is a serious rival.
-Seriously, you don't want to get into it with a New Yorker about pizza.
+Chicago style pizza was covered in an earlier blog post, but New York style pizza is a serious rival.

 Second, is ramen.
-This one really surprised me.
-I've always imagined ramen noodles as the food you eat when you really don't feel like putting any energy into your dinner - but it's the *hottest* dish in NYC right now.
+This one might surprise you.
+Most people think of ramen noodles as the food you eat when you really don't feel like putting any energy into your dinner - but it's the hottest dish in NYC right now.

-Last but not least, we've got the food trucks - which you can find at every corner of every street in New York City.
-Whether its the stereotypical hotdog cart or a super hip asian fusion truck, they're an absolute must if you want to feel like a true New Yorker.
+Lastly, we've got the food trucks, which you can find at every corner of every street in New York City.
+Whether its the stereotypical hotdog cart or a super hip asian fusion truck, they're a must if you want to feel like a true New Yorker.

-There are also a ton of other great eats around the city, so if you're looking for a little more help, click here!
+There are so many great eats around the city, so if you're looking for a little more help, click here.